 We originally got our hands on an early EMUI 11 version running on the HUAWEI P40 Pro to try out some of the new features for ourselves.
 The software also shipped with the HUAWEI Mate 40 series, giving us hands-on time with the finished product too.
 You can read more about our impressions at the link below.

 For a more general overview of the latest EMUI update, here’s everything you need to know about the new EMUI 11 features and rollout.

 Customizable always-on display

-The company is offering a set of AOD designs inspired by various art styles.
+The software offers a set of AOD designs inspired by various art styles.
 Three of the options are Piet Mondrian, Memphis style, and Mobius Strip inspired themes.
 Each is customizable with different colors and layout tweaks so users can make them their own.
-There are more standard looking clockface AOD designs too.
-If that’s not enough, you can take a picture and Huawei’s software will analyze the colors for you and apply a design.
+There are more standard-looking clockface AOD designs too.
+If that’s not enough, you can take a picture and HUAWEI’s software will analyze the colors for you and apply a design.